 Do you consider joy, humor and laughter under appreciated values in the spiritual life?
 How about the academic life?
 What about proper humor and laughter?
 Currently I am

 - listening to Between Heaven and Mirth: Why Joy, Humor and Are at the Heart of the Spiritual Life (Villanova University, 2012) over some lunch.
-Note: If interested, save this 1:29:23 for the weekend and go with the shorter CNN piece (3:41).
+Note: If interested, save this 1:29:23 for when you have a lot of extra time.

 - considering an ESN blog series on humor/laughter — maybe one to go alongside a summer series on How Popular Culture Portrays Higher Ed.
 And yes, some attention will be given to, “If Christians struggle with the origins, value, and proper timing/use of humor, how about those seeking purely material causation for all of which surrounds and comprises us?”